mcollina/autocannon/README.md

         The number of seconds to run the autocannnon. default: 10.
   -a/--amount NUM
         The amount of requests to make before exiting the benchmark.
 If set, duration is ignored.
+  -S/--socketPath
+        A path to a Unix Domain Socket or a Windows Named Pipe.
+A URL is still required in order to send the correct Host header and path.
   -m/--method METHOD
         The http method to use. default: 'GET'.
   -t/--timeout NUM